This slide presents some peculiar difficulties, but also abundant

 - C two-layered muscularis

-post-mortem change), some characteristic epithelium can still be easily
+each remaining shred of lamina propria with epithelium.
+(Some characteristic epithelium can still be easily

 Use the three distinct layers, the appearance of the remaining epithelium,